-For a description of the methods used to determine the share price and value of the Portfolio's assets, see "How Shares are Priced" in the Portfolio's Prospectus and "Purchase, Redemption and Pricing of Shares" in this Statement of Additional Information.
+For a description of the methods used to determine the share price and value of the Portfolio's assets, see "How Shares are Priced" in the Portfolio's Prospectus and "Purchase, Redemption and Pricing of Shares" in this SAI.

 Bain Capital Public Equity, LP (the "Adviser") is the Portfolio's investment adviser.